rothgar/justingarrison.com/content/blog/2023-04-04-mastodon-is-doomed.md

 But none of that actually matters.

-In an ideal fediverse world, people would run personal servers or a community would run a server for members of the community.
+In an ideal fediverse world, people would run personal servers or a community would run a server for members.
 The reality is people don't want to pick their favorite community, running an instance is expensive and complicated, and owning your data isn't a product feature.

 All of those "features" come with with a heavy price—responsibility.